A-Cobra/teaching/SQL/complex-queries-1/README.md

 # Questions and answers

-1. **Select the top 5 customers sorted in descending order by their last name who bought the Angular course**
+1. **Select the top 5 customers sorted in descending order by their last name who bought the Fashion Styling... course**

    **Description:** This query should consider that subscriptions do not count towards 'buying' a course.